 You’ll manage their documents and paperwork, handle phone calls and correspondence, and greet visitors with a smile from your strategically-positioned ergonomic spinning chair.

-To get that opportunity, you’ll need a great administrative assistant cover letter.
+To get that opportunity, you’ll need the best administrative assistant cover letter they've ever received.

 This admin assistant cover letter guide will show you: